 The two gathering crew skills that go with Armstech crafting are Investigation and Scavenging, which allow you to gather the materials to craft Armstech items, so go speak to the Investigation and Scavenging trainers in the next room, which is marked by the symbol of a hologram star.

 Free-to-play and Preferred Accounts: If you are on a free-to-play account, you can only choose one crew skill per character, so you might instead take Armstech on one character, and Scavenging on another and have them work together, for a total of four character per server.
-If you’re a former subscriber, you’ll have two crew skill slots available but you can get a third unlocked by using a referral code, I’ve linked mine in the description of this video, and if you’re a subscriber you naturally have 3 crew skill slots unlocked per character, so you can take all three complementary crew skills, Scavenging, Investigation and Armstech all on one character.
-The other major difference if you are not a subscriber you will only be able to queue one crafted item up at a time – as a subscriber, you can set your companion to craft five items in a row.
+If you’re a former subscriber or preferred player, you’ll have two crew skill slots available rather than the full three.
+If you really wanted to have all three on one character there is a Cartel Market item called Crew Skill Assignment Slot or Crew Skill Assignment Slot (Account) that you can get, so you can take all three complementary crew skills, Scavenging, Investigation and Armstech all on one character.
+The other major difference if you are not a subscriber is you will only be able to queue one crafted item up at a time – as a subscriber, you can set your companion to craft five items in a row.

 How to Start Crafting with Armstech

 Once you’ve picked your crafting and gathering skills, press the B key on your keyboard to open the crew skills window.
 You can also find crafting in the main menu labelled as Crew Skills, under a symbol of a triangle.

 You start out at crafting level 0, and you’ll unlock more crafting recipes, known as schematics, from the Armstech trainer as you level up your crafting level.

 You can click the Armstech icon from the crafting panel to open the crafting schematics window which shows everything you have available to craft – when you chose Armstech as a crew skill, you also received some basic schematics to help get you started, including some basic weapons, and most importantly, something called an Assembly Component.